piyushsatti/Nonagon/docs/architecture.md

 * Prefer **IDs** over object references in maps to avoid cycles; easy serialization.
 * Embed small, tightly‑coupled subdocs (profiles, sign‑ups).
 Split to collections when they grow or need independent indexing/lifecycle.
+* Persist entity IDs as `{prefix, number}` pairs so Mongo can index both the human-readable form and the sortable numeric component (used by summary listing filters).

 ---